outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

-  - how to derive 'apply differences to inputs to see if they can change the output to see if the solution is true'
+  - add example of how to derive 'apply differences to inputs to see if they can change the output to see if the solution is true'

-  - add impact of methods on various network types given the differences in method/network structures & include assumptions
+  - add example of impact of methods on various network types given the differences in method/network structures & include assumptions

-  - how to derive the rule 'choose algorithm with low bias/high variance for large data sets'
+  - add example of how to derive the rule 'choose algorithm with low bias/high variance for large data sets'
     - use 'random forest' bagging method to reduce high variance
     - high variance is a problem when a sample data set is not representative of the population, producing accuracy for the training data subsets & errors for all other data subsets
       - if a data set is relatively large in relation to the population, the 'sample data set is not representative of the population' is less likely to be a relevant problem